NikhilMukraj/spiking-neural-networks/build_test/nb_macro/notes.md

 - [ ] **redo ligand gated channels using nb macro**
   - [ ] when you do, make sure that getting the associated receptor type is integrated into `NeurotransmitterTypeGPU` trait
 - [ ] make seperate update function for only metabotropic receptors so the iterate function can be called
-- [ ] consilidate struct call and struct function call
+- [ ] consilidate struct call and struct function call or struct call should only be attrs while struct function call should only be funcs
 - [ ] remove all `add_indents` calls